emann615/LetsDefendAlerts/Walk-Throughs/SOC168 Whoami Command Detected in Request Body.md

 ## Containment

-Since the server was compromised, I requested containment of the host to prevent the spread of the attack and reduce the impact.
+Since the server was compromised, I contained the host to prevent the spread of the attack and reduce the impact.

 ## Add Artifacts